 2.8.
-CGA - Graphic and Digital Environment Development and Design: Theory, Methods and Techniques

-The objective of this core element is for the CG Art students to gain knowledge of the aesthetic technical and collaborative aspects of environment development, design and implementation of assets.
-The purpose of the program element is for students to develop skills to analyze, plan and produce environments for a variety of different styles and medias in various contexts.
+CGA - Graphic and Digital Environment Development and Design: Theory, Methods and Techniques purpose of the program element is for students to develop skills to analyze, plan and produce environments for a variety of different styles and medias in various contexts.
 Students will strengthen their skills for environment development and design as well as related task for implementing their assets in an animation productions as part of a production team.